McGrawCenter/principedia/README.md

 ## Widgets
 The plugin installs a widget called ‘Course Analysis Navigation’.
 This is a copy of the course_analysis_select shortcode above, but in widget form.
 The widget allows users to select a course analysis by first selecting the department from a dropdown menu and then selecting a course offering from that department.

+## License and disclaimer
+This software is offered free for use and "as-is" under a Creative Commons Attribution Share Alike 4.0 license.
+No support will be provided by the software developer or by Princeton University and Princeton University is not responsible for any issues that may arise from the use of this software.